- AustraliaNorth AmericaWorld

 Canada, however, is the country perhaps best recognized for its VMS deposits, containing almost half of those known today.
 Significant production has been seen across numerous provinces and current exploration is often focused in the country’s northern arctic regions.

-Quebec’s Noranda district
+Québec’s Noranda district

 The Horne mine, for example, was operational between 1926 and 1976, producing some 2.5 billion pounds of copper and 11.6 million ounces of gold under the management of Noranda.
-Originally operations were only scheduled to last a few years.
+Originally, operations were only scheduled to last a few years.
 However, the discovery of additional targets kept the mine in business for much longer.

+And all indications are that the mine still has more life to give.
+Further exploration of mineralization beneath the Horne mine is currently underway.
 As a result of successfully producing mines like Horne, the Noranda district is among the most studied and documented regions for VMS deposits.

 Other significant VMS deposits

-Further west of the Noranda district lies Flin Flon, home to some of the world’s best-known VMS deposits.
 Located in Manitoba, Canada, the Flin Flon mines began producing for their operator, Hudbay Minerals (TSX:HBM,NYSE:HBM), all the way back in 1930.
 Then there’s the Kidd mine, also in Canada.
-Work there began in the 1960s and its current operator, Glencore (LSE:GLEN), is now mining at 9,600 feet.
-That makes Kidd the deepest base metals mine below sea level in the world.
+Work there began in the 1960s and its current operator, Glencore (LSE:GLEN,OTC Pink:GLCNF), is now mining at 9,600 feet, making it the deepest base metals mine below sea level in the world.

 Potential up and comers in the market